Robert V. Hogg: Honors

+In 1993 Hogg received the Deborah and Franklin Haimo Award for Distinguished College or University Teaching of Mathematics.

 Hogg's 70th birthday was marked by a conference organized by the Institute of Mathematical Statistics, whose proceedings were published as a special issue of Communications in Statistics – Theory and Methods in 1996; in the conference proceedings, a list of Hogg's publications appears on pages 2467–2481.

 For his research in nonparametric statistics, Hogg received the Gottfried Noether Senior Scholar Award in 2001.